br3ndonland/udacity-google/markdown-guide.md

 *Pros*

-* Really nice Markdown editor.
-Uses a modified syntax called Polar Bear.
+* Uses a modified syntax called Polar Bear.
 * Supports internal relative links
 * Tags and subtags
 * Themes
 * Evernote migration and import
 * Writing tools, like word counts and read time

 *Cons*

 * Apple only
+* Paid premium plan
 * Not encrypted
 * Collaboration features could be better.
 No shared notebooks.